GameCube online functionality: Supported games

 Nintendo did not develop any servers or internet service to interface with GameCube consoles, and instead made publishers responsible for providing server interfaces and managing the online experience for their games.

-Phantasy Star Online
+Internet games

 The first GameCube game with internet access was Phantasy Star Online Episode I & II, a role-playing game (RPG) developed by Sonic Team and published by Sega.
 Originally released for the Dreamcast in 2000, it was ported to the GameCube in 2002 with additional content.
-The servers were maintained by Sega, and players were charged USD $8.95 per month to play online.
+The servers were maintained by Sega, and players were charged US$8.95 per month to play online.
 Sega released an enhanced version in 2003, subtitled Plus, which added quests to the offline mode, originally exclusive to the online mode.
 Sega released a sequel in 2003 which also featured online modes, Phantasy Star Online Episode III: C.A.R.D.
 Revolution.
 The game features turn-based RPG battles that could be played competitively online.
 The Phantasy Star Online servers were officially discontinued on March 31, 2007, but all three games can still be played online via fan maintained private servers.

+Japan received an exclusive online RPG in 2005 by Chunsoft titled Homeland.
+Chunsoft did not charge a subscription fee and elected to allow players to host games on their own system, although they maintained central servers to match players with one another.
+The host player was the "God player" and could transform the world and lead the other players, or "questers", on their adventure.
+The matching service ended April 30, 2007.
+Up to 35 players could join one game, and LAN connectivity was also supported.

+Japan also received Jikkyō Powerful Pro Yakyū 10, a baseball game that could access free downloadable content, but offered no online gaming modes.